vrushal09/PassNext/README.md

 ## Contributing

 Pull requests are welcome!
 If you find a bug or have a feature idea, open an issue or PR.
-If you find a security issue, please don’t open a PR – email us instead so we can fix it before the bad guys do.

 ## License